Waltercito1/music-school-cms/README.md

     $ bundle install

+Once all gems have been successfully installed.

+Create a .env file and set a constant variable named SESSION_SECRET equal to a random secret value.

-Once all gems have been successfully installed, run Shotgun in your terminal to start a local server.
+Run Shotgun in your terminal to start a local server.

     $ shotgun